SruthySebastian1/ProjectP3_Kafka/README.md

 * 5,105,Trinity,205,Some book,Books,Card,1,259,2021-08-26 19:54,India,Bengaluru,www.ebay.in,99958,Y,

 ## Tasks:
-1. Create a producer program in Python that will ingest data to a Kafka Topic.
+01. Create a producer program in Python that will ingest data to a Kafka Topic.
-    * a.
-Data will have to be generated in the program.
+    * 1. Data will have to be generated in the program.
-    * b.
-Ingest the data every 2 seconds into the Kafka Topic.
+    * 2. Ingest the data every 2 seconds into the Kafka Topic.
-2. Display the data from the input Kafka Topic in a console consumer (CLI).
+02. Display the data from the input Kafka Topic in a console consumer (CLI).
-3. Create a consumer program in Python that will read the data stream from the input Kafka Topic and will process the data further.
+03. Create a consumer program in Python that will read the data stream from the input Kafka Topic and will process the data further.
-    * a.
-Read the data into a DataFrame object.
+    * 1. Read the data into a DataFrame object.
-    * b.
-Print the schema of the input data stream
+    * 2. Print the schema of the input data stream
-    * c.
-Apply the above-mentioned schema to the dataframe and print the schema.
+    * 3. Apply the above-mentioned schema to the dataframe and print the schema.
-    * d.
-Categorize the data as follows:
+    * 4. Categorize the data as follows:
         * 	Payment types: Card, Internet Banking, UPI, Wallet, Google PAY, PAYTM etc.
-        * 02. Success and Failed payment transactions.
+        * 	Success and Failed payment transactions.
-    * e.
-Create separate topics for each of the following and send respective data rows to them:
+    * 5. Create separate topics for each of the following and send respective data rows to them:
-        * 01. Card.
+        * 	Card.
-        * 02. Internet Banking.
+        * 	Internet Banking.
-        * 03. UPI.
+        *  UPI.
-        * 04. Wallet.
+        * 	Wallet.
-        * 05. Successful Transactions.
+        * 	Successful Transactions.
-        * 06. Failed Transactions.
+        * 	Failed Transactions.
-    * f.
-From the consumer program:
+    * 6. From the consumer program:
-        * 01. Determine and display on the console the number of orders and total amount for each city and payment type.
+        * 	Determine and display on the console the number of orders and total amount for each city and payment type.
-        * 02. Also write the same information to a Parquet file (data should be appended to this file).
+        * 	Also write the same information to a Parquet file (data should be appended to this file).